TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 precise information about already existing guidelines.
 It also reflects changes in the coding of TYPO3 CMS 6.0: Information about ext_icon.png (as opposed to ext_icon.gif) and notes on documentation in ReST format has been added.
-Filenames of PHP files are no longer required to be all lowercase. :code:`@package` and :code:`@subpackage` annotations have been removed.
+Filenames of PHP files and class names are no longer required to be all lowercase.
+Class names were changed and information on namespaces added.
+The structure and naming conventions for unit tests changed. :code:`@package` and :code:`@subpackage` annotations have been removed.
 Inline comments are now no longer indented with one additional tab compared to the line which they belong to.
 The coding style of long conditions has been changed to improve readability.
 Finally it is made more clear that also configuration files should